LartTyler/MHWDB-Docs/source/includes/_endpoints_events.md

 endTimestamp | DateTime | A timestamp indicating when the event will end location | [Location](#location-fields) | The location in which the event takes place

+### Expansion Types
+An event's `expansion` field may be one of the following values.

+- `base`
+- `iceborne`

 ### Event Types
-An event's type may be one of the following values.
+An event's `type` field may be one of the following values.

 - `kulve taroth siege`
+- `safi'jiiva siege`
 - `event quest`
 - `challenge quest`

 Event types correspond to the section on the event page under which the event is listed.

 ### Event Platforms
-An event's platform may be one of the following values.
+An event's `platform` field may be one of the following values.

 - `pc`
 - `console`